Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

 # Fin.

-That’s not all, but other things might be easier to figure out if you experiment with things you don’t know.
-That’s one of the best ways to learn.
+That’s not all, but other things might be easier to figure out if you experiment with them.
+That’s one of the best ways to learn!
-If something is still not clear, DM me, the author (**Marci599**) on Discord and I will try to help.
+If something is still not clear, DM me, the author (**Marci599**) on Discord and I will try to help!